braintree/braintree_android/v4_MIGRATION_GUIDE.md

 v4 introduces two subclasses of `PayPalRequest`:
 - `PayPalCheckoutRequest`, for checkout flows
-- `PayPalVaultRequest`, for vault flows.
+- `PayPalVaultRequest`, for vault flows

 The setters on the request classes have been updated to remove method chaining.